 My trading style is best described as low-frequency quant trading, a portfolio of momentum, swing and trend positions, both long and short.
 My semi-automated trading system uses five strategies and makes 100+ trades per year.
 The main idea is to cut losers early and allocate capital into winners.

 The table has real returns since late 2019.
-I’m updating the performance chart monthly with my real trading results.
+I’m updating the performance chart monthly with my real trading results in USD.
 The goal is to limit losses, accumulate and compound risk premium in the US stock market over a longer period of time, using a mechanical price-based approach.
 Past performance does not indicate future returns.

 It’s the total return of my assets, something traders rarely show.
 I published the backtesting / real money returns to illustrate how good trading performance looks in reality.
 All trading strategies go through periods of drawdown.
 There is a lot of manipulation online by marketers showing either short-term trading results or the result of a single trade / account to sell education.
 If compounding a salesman’s performance in a spreadsheet shows that it would take a few years to turn $100k into billions, then think again.
 I could show 300% return on my single trade that is meaningless compared to 20% average annual return on the whole portfolio over a 20-year period, and that is great success if you understand compounding.